jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 Static analysis for `elixir` files for enforcing code consistency.

-- Searches upwards from the buffer to the project root and tries to find the first `.credo.exs` file in case nested credo configs are used.
+- Searches upwards from the buffer to the project root and tries to find the first `.credo.exs` file in case the project has nested credo configs.
 - When not using a global credo install, the diagnostic can be disable with a conditional checking for the config file with `utils.root_has_file('.credo.exs')`

 ##### Usage